netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    *  The second for date and time values MUST have the value "60" at the end of months in which a leap second occurs.
    *  Schedules received with a starting time in the past with respect to current time SHOULD be ignored.
-Some implementation MAY omit the past occurrences and start immediately (e.g., for a period-based schedule) or starts from the date and time when the recurrence pattern is first satisfied from the current time (e.g., for a recurrence-based schedule).
+When a local policy is provided, an implementation MAY omit the past occurrences and start immediately (e.g., for a period-based schedule) or starts from the date and time when the recurrence pattern is first satisfied from the current time (e.g., for a recurrence-based schedule).